12 Simple Tricks To Prevent Weight Gain During Chinese New Year So You Won't Burst Your Cheongsam

 Some quick and easy exercises to try:

-All things taken into consideration, do remember that Chinese New Year is a time for feasting and fun.
+All things taken into consideration, Chinese New Year is a time for feasting and fun.
 While you’d want to ensure you keep your figure, there’s no need to go overboard to the point of becoming miserable.
 Enjoy the time with your loved ones, and don’t beat yourself up over a little indulgence during this once-a-year occasion!